frederikheld/treecam/src/README.md

 Create a [balenaCloud](https://www.balena.io/cloud/) account and log into it.

-Create a new app "TreeCam".
+Create a new fleet "TreeCam".

 On our computer: